OliverP255/Bastion/README.md

 # Bastion - Real-Time Monitoring of Risks in Agents

 Powered by takara.ai's ds-1, a high-performance low latency embedding model.
-Modified our repo slightly to train a transformer classifier for risk detection over actions rather than LLM.
+Modified repo slightly to train a transformer classifier for risk detection over actions rather than LLM for extra speed.
 Here was the first repo (made during the hack): https://github.com/cappuch/antislopfactory

 ## Features